aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 ```
 ![test image size](/assets/images/coursenotes/CFDpython/step3-lowdiff.png){: width="49%"} ![test image size](/assets/images/coursenotes/CFDpython/step3-highdiff.png){: width="49%"}

 The image on the left was generated with `nt = 20` and the one on the righ with `nt = 400`.
-We see how diffusion tends to 'smear out' the intial square velocity waveform.
+We see how diffusion tends to 'smear out' the initial square velocity waveform.

 ## Step 4: Burgers' Equation